 2) Echinacea.
 This purple flowering herb has been used as a protection against colds and flu for many years.
 It is thought to strengthen the body’s immune system.
 Clinical studies show its effectiveness in reducing the chance of catching a cold, as well as a reduction in the average duration of a cold.

-3) Gingko Biloba.
+3) Ginkgo Biloba.
 There have been many studies done on this popular herb, and a high number of them show that it is an effective treatment for improving cognitive function in elderly people.
-Gingko Biloba is also known to improve circulation and prevent memory loss.
+Ginkgo Biloba is also known to improve circulation and prevent memory loss.

 4) Black cohosh.
 This herb is commonly used to treat menopausal symptoms, especially hot flashes.
 It can be used to treat menstrual symptoms, such as painful cramping, as well as uterine spasms.